 The First Wrist Watches Were Designed for Women Only

 Elizabeth I is believed to be the first woman who had a wrist watch.
 These items were very expensive back in the days and they were designed for women only.
 Men had their pocket watches and were not interested in wrist clocks in the beginning.

 However, wrist watches started to become very fashionable and men began to wear them too.
 These devices became popular among men during the First World War as soldiers need to synchronize coordinated attacks against the enemy.

 it makes sense since soldiers could quickly find out the time with a single glance at their wrist without having to take the watch out of the pocket first.

-Most watches available on the market use quartz.
+quartz watches are available in the market use quartz.
 This is a mineral that can be found in great quantities on Earth.
-Quartz can generate a small electric voltage when squeezed and that’s why it’s so valuable in wrist watches.
+Quartz can generate a small electric voltage when squeezed and that’s why it’s so valuable in wristwatches.